Boat Hurricane RescueBy Bob Adriance

 The founding of the BoatUS Hurricane Catastrophe (CAT) Team goes back to the fall of 1983, when Hurricane Alicia devastated much of the Texas Gulf coast, including the newly built outer harbor at the Houston Yacht Club.
 Dozens of boats that had been in the harbor came ashore and were strewn, one on top of the other, in a massive pile-up that proved to be a daunting challenge to would-be salvors.
 BoatUS, which insured many of the boats, had been in touch with the club's officers and volunteered to dispatch several BoatUS employees to the Houston Yacht Club to, in the words of one employee, "do whatever we could to help clean up the mess."

 Marinas that haven't been well-maintained are especially vulnerable in hurricanes.
 Despite being well-prepared by its owner, the boat shown sank because the marina's badly corroded piling was pulled out of the concrete dock.
-RIGHT: As a rule, boats on land are far less likely to be damaged if they're strapped down to anchors in the ground.

 BoatUS CEO Bill Oakerson, who was then head of our BoatUS Marine Insurance Division, was part of that original group that sped to Texas.
-He describes what happened in Houston as the start of a companywide learning process that has continued to expand with each new storm for almost three decades.
+He describes what happened in Houston as the start of a company-wide learning process that has continued to expand with each new storm for almost three decades.
 Today, the BoatUS CAT Team's experience in how to mobilize and get on scene immediately, evaluate would be salvors, efficiently set up staging areas to safely store damaged boats, and negotiate contracts — all on behalf of our insureds — is unparalleled in the marine industry.

 With years of firsthand experience, the CAT Team now has more than 35 members, and has amassed an impressive body of knowledge about what works and what doesn't work when boats are prepared for hurricanes.
 We've talked to several of the senior members of the CAT Team to see what lessons they've learned that might help you prepare your boats for the next inevitable storm.